tihana-gray/pands-project/README.md

 To achieve this, I used a combination of box plots and strip plots.
 Box plots are useful for summarising distributions and comparing characteristics of data between categories.
 Strip plots show individual data points layered over the box plot for clearer interpretation.

 Each plot is generated using `Seaborn` and `Matplotlib` (already imported for the earlier task).
 I started with correlation heatmap, which visually summarises relationships between numeric variables using Pandas `.corr()` and Matplotlib heatmap.
 I created a new figure using `plt.figure(figsize=(8, 6))`, which provides consistency across all visualisations.
 I used `sns.boxplot()` to create a box plot, where the x-axis represents species and the y-axis represents one of the numerical features.
 The `hue="species"` ensures colour separation for each species, and the palette is customised for each box plot. `sns.stripplot()` is used to add individual observations to the plot.
 These red dots give a clearer picture of how data points are distributed within each category.
 The use of `jitter=True` helps spread overlapping points horizontally, and `alpha=0.6` makes them semi-transparent so that patterns are still visible beneath the box plot.
-I also added grid lined, subtitle and axis labels to improve readability.
+I also added grid lines, subtitle and axis labels to improve readability.

 I repeated this process for each of the four measurements.